Welcome.

 All in all, it’s about Pellegrino Riccardi, a cross cultural expert

-shares his personal and professional experience on how very
+shares his personal and professional experience on how

 different cultures can successfully coexist next to each other.